konflux-ci/release-service-catalog/pipelines/e2e/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/redhat-appstudio/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 0.5.0
+* Modified the pipeline to dynamically source the `snapshot_spec.json` file from the results of the `collect-data` task.

 ## Changes in 0.4.1
 * The cleanup-workspace task now receives a pipelineRunUid parameter to cleanup InternalRequests